 Minimum 3.0 GPA; good academic standing.

-The CIEE Study Center at East China Normal University in Shanghai offers students the opportunity to study intensive Mandarin language while gaining a solid understanding of international and domestic affairs from a Chinese perspective.
-In addition to language study, the program offers a various area studies courses in international affairs, economics, and modern Chinese history taught in English.
+The CIEE Study Center at East China Normal University in Shanghai offers students the opportunity to engage in intensive Mandarin Chinese language study, and to foster a deeper understanding of contemporary China through cultural immersion as well as area studies courses in a variety of disciplines.
 The city of Shanghai has long been seen as an economic center where one can observe the interplay of various forces moving China from a planned to a market economy.

 The CIEE program offers on-site airport meet and greet, housing, week-long orientation, cultural activities, local excursions, peer language tutors, and a Chinese language clinic.
 Opportunities for part-time internships and volunteer work also exist.
 Weekly cultural excursions and day trips are arranged to expose students to Chinese culture in and around the Shanghai area.
 The program also includes a week long trip to local cities weekend and week-long excursions that allow students to explore different regions and aspects of Chinese culture.